Next, it is natural to think about: now we know their meaning, but how

 library(tidyverse)

-function.# read data
+# read data

 df <- readxl::read_excel("nonparametric_estimation/data/example_data.xlsx")